cloud-native-everything/nanog90-rsvpte-demo-lab/README.md

 Nokia NSP (Network Service Platform) is a solid platform with various applications, and one of them is the IP/MPLS Optimization app.
 This app provides powerful features like PCE (Path Computation Element) for managing and optimizing IP/MPLS networks efficiently.
 This repository focuses on developing Python applications that leverage the NSP IP/MPLS Optimization app's capabilities to create and delete multiple PCC initiated LSPs (Label Switched Paths) of the RSVP type via RESTCONF APIs and Module Driven capabilities of NSP.
 Those paths will be PCE controlled adding the required configurations to make this work via Path profiles defined in the MPLS/IP Optimization NSP App.
 Additionally, it includes applications to retrieve information and manage objects such as Path Profiles or individual LSPs using REST/RESTCONF APIs.

 Note: This has been tested with the following versions
-* NSP 23.8 and vSR 23.3.R3 (containerized vSIM in containerlab)
+* NSP 23.11 and vSR 23.7.R1 (containerized vSR in containerlab 0.45.1)

 ## Installation

 To use the Nokia NSP IP/MPLS Optimization Python Apps, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/cloud-native-everything/nsp-python-pcc-initiated-paths`
+1. Clone this repository to your local machine using `git clone https://github.com/cloud-native-everything/nanog90-rsvpte-demo-lab`
-2. Install the required dependencies by running `pip install -r requirements.txt` (create your own virtual env is highly recommended)
+2. Install the required dependencies by running(create your own virtual env is highly recommended) `pip3 install -r requirements.txt`

 ## Setup
 ### Create and Activate Virtual Environment